m9yur/m9yur/README.md

 ## About Me

-👋 Hi, I'm [Your Name], a self-taught beginner developer currently learning web development.
+👋 Hi, I'm Mayur, a self-taught beginner developer currently learning web development.
 💻 I enjoy building small web projects and tools while learning HTML, CSS, JavaScript, and Python.
 🌐 I speak Hindi, English, and Japanese.
 🎯 My goal is to become a full-stack developer one day!